Best Things To Do in Bilbao (2026) – A Local’s Guide

 Safety

 Bilbao is one of Spain’s safest cities, and solo travelers will feel comfortable here.
-The usual travel smarts apply—keep an eye on your belongings in crowded areas, especially Casco Viejo, and be mindful of late-night walks in quieter parts of town.
+The usual travel smarts apply: keep an eye on your belongings in crowded areas, especially Casco Viejo, and be mindful of late-night walks in quieter parts of town.
 But overall, Bilbao is a city where you can relax and enjoy.
+There is only one area I would avoid, and that is San Francisco.

 For more in-depth tips on getting around, safety, and hidden gems, check out my full guide to visiting Bilbao here!